 But there is the expense of finding, and training, and coaching a replacement there is uncertainty.

-There’s a strong reason, to move away from the job for personal reasons or offered an opportunity too great to pass up.
-In those cases, even though it is a tough transition, it feels right.
+There’s a strong reason, to quit from the job, for personal reasons or offered an opportunity too great to pass up.
+In those cases, even though it is a tough transition, it feels right for you.

 lack of growth

 People do not need to assume they are locked into a groove and return to a similar place and do the same thing daily for the following ten years.

 People need to feel that they are still moving forward and growing in their professional career.